speckdavid/symk/README.md

 ./fast-downward.py domain.pddl problem.pddl --search "symq-bd(simple=true,plan_selection=top_k(num_plans=**k**),quality=**q**)"
 ```
 ### Other Configurations
-It is possible to run Symk also with forward or backward search instead of bidirectional search, e.g., with `--search "symk-fw(...)"` or `--search "symk-bw(...)"`.
+It is possible to run SymK also with forward or backward search instead of bidirectional search, e.g., with `--search "symk-fw(...)"` or `--search "symk-bw(...)"`.
 Depending on the domain, one of these configurations may be faster than bidirectional search (`"--search symk-bd(...)"`).

 ## Plan Selection Framework
 It is possible to create plans until a number of plans or simply a single plan is found that meets certain requirements.